The stability and energy exchange mechanism of divergent states with real energy: Physical Laws in a Divergent State

 \subsection{What does the position $x_d$ denote?}

-By observing Figure \ref{f2} a, one could get such laws: The closer to ground state the energy $E$ is, the further to the left the $x_d$ moves.
+In figure \ref{f1} (a), the closer to ground state the energy $E$ is, the further to the left $x_d$ moves.
 Similar results also exist around excited states.
-After treating energy as a continuous variate, these energy eigenstates are not always stable, which imply energy $E$ also shows uncertainty.
-So there should be some kind of uncertainty relation between energy $E$ and $x_d$.
-We get the expression of uncertainty relation between $\Delta{E}$ and $\Delta{x}$ through commutation relation, that is $\Delta{E}\Delta{x}\ge {\frac {\hbar}{2m}} |\overline{p}|$.
-There is no problem to interpret it with probability at CS.
-As for DS, $\Delta{E}\neq0$, generally, $\overline{p}\neq0$, and its wavefunction is divergent.
-Including excited states, the most reasonable interpretation of $\Delta{E}$ is $\Delta{E}=|E-E_n|$, $E$ means arbitrary energy, $E_n$ means the energy of nearest CS. $\Delta{x}$ is inversely proportional to $\Delta{E}$.
-Taking notice of that the larger $\Delta{E}$ is, the smaller $|x_d|$ is.
-It leads us to consider that $\Delta{x}$ potentially equals to $|x_d|$.
+As for an arbitrary energy, the corresponding eigenstate is not always stable.
+It implies that the energy here also shows uncertainty.
+Thus, there should be some kind of uncertainty relation between energy $E$ and $x_d$ because the Hamiltonian is no longer hermitic, and the wave function is divergent.
+The commutation relation cannot be calculated normally.
+Fortunately, the non-hermitian commutation relation of energy and space is the same as the normal commutation relation\cite{Maya-MendietaOliveros-Oliveros-201}.
+The definition of uncertainty of a divergent state no longer agrees in the usual sense\cite{Zeldovic-70}.
+The expression of the uncertainty relation between $\Delta{E}$ and $\Delta{x}$ is $\Delta{E}\Delta{x}\ge {\frac {\hbar}{2m}} |\overline{p}|$.
+There is no problem in interpreting it with probability at a convergent state.
+Yet, in a divergent state, $\Delta{E}\neq0$, and generally, $\overline{p}\neq0$.
+Through comparative analysis, it is easy to determine that the divergent state is unstable.
+The uncertainty of an unstable state does not agree with the conventional meaning.
+Since a divergent state is unstable, the most reasonable expression of $\Delta{E}$ is $\Delta{E}\approx|E-E_n|$, where $E$ denotes arbitrary energy, and $E_n$ denotes the energy of the nearest convergent stable state.
+Through the uncertainty relation, we know that $\Delta{x}$ is inversely proportional to $\Delta{E}$.
+In figure \ref{f1} (a) the left side wave functions of $x_d$ are the divergent part(DP), and the right side wave functions of $x_d$ coincide with the conventional state, namely, the normal part(NP).
+Note that the larger $\Delta{E}$ is, the smaller $|x_d|$ is.
+This leads us to consider that $\Delta{x}$ is potentially related to $|x_d|$.
+Actually, the exact position of $x_d$ is unclear, which might be a manifestation of the uncertainty principle.
+We choose the position where the derivative of the wave function is big enough to be $|x_d|$.